Kshitij09/online-indicator/README.md

 * `GET /status/<name>` should return online status of single account.
 * `GET /status/all` should return online status of all the accounts
 * `POST /status/batch` should provide list of ids in the request body and API should response with their online status
+* An HTTP client to simulate the user activity using public APIs
+* A minimal web dashboard showing live status of 'n' users, powered by short-polling

+For a detailed overview, please refer to the [v0 documentation](docs/v0-docs.md).

 ## Setup and Running Instructions